Poems from 2025

 and imprints that you left.

-I mean to say,
+I mean to say, you were right.

-I’m grateful for my broken bones,
+I’m grateful for my broken bones

 but I hate the loveless way